- Adelante Program

 The Admissions Office is not responsible for incomplete online transactions.
 Please confirm your transactions (including withdrawals), then print and review your revised schedule.
 You must have this proof to contest any discrepancies.

 Specific deadlines to request a refund, avoid a W, or receive a guaranteed W are listed in your Corsair Connect account.

 Late withdrawals with extenuating circumstance: After the guaranteed “W” deadline has passed, you may withdraw from a class using the Late Withdrawal Petition Process ONLY if there are extenuating circumstances (such as verified cases of an accident, illness, or other circumstances beyond your control) which make the withdrawal necessary.
-You will receive a W, and units will be included in “enrolled units.”
+It may take several weeks to review your request, and there is no guarantee it will be approved.
+If your request is approved, you will receive a W, and units earned in the class will be included in “enrolled units” on your SMC transcript.
 PLEASE NOTE: If you have not withdrawn by this deadline, you will receive a grade of A (4.0), B (3.0), C (2.0), D (1.0), F (0.0), P (Pass), or NP (No Pass) from the instructor.
 If you do not qualify for late withdrawal or you cease to attend the class, you may receive a grade of F (0.0).

 If you have completed a course — including taking the final exam or submitting final projects — you are not eligible for a late withdrawal.
 If you are contesting a grade for a completed course, you should meet with the instructor.

 PLEASE NOTE: Short-term and open-ended courses have their own deadlines (go to smc.edu/datesdeadlines for details).